 - Irn Bru (soft drink) from the grocery store: £1

 Edinburgh Transportation Prices

 Lothian (city) buses are your best bet for getting around Edinburgh if you don’t feel like walking or if you’re staying a bit outside of the city center.
 They also have a tram line that runs between the city center and the airport.
 I stayed in the city center so I never used public transportation and you might not either.

 - Tram from the airport to the city center: £6.50 (£9 roundtrip)

 - Taxi from airport to city: £22-£26

 Accommodation in Edinburgh is fairly affordable by Western Europe standards.
 Prices shoot up during August because of the Edinburgh festival.

-You should budget about £16/night per person for a decent hostel — although many hostels raise their prices on the weekend.
-Remember, these prices are for bed in a shared dorm room.
-If you want a private room, expect to pay £35-£70.
+You should budget about £28/night per person for a decent hostel—although many hostels raise their prices on the weekend.
+Remember, these prices are for a bed in a shared dorm room.
+Expect to pay £75-£100/night for a private room.

 We suggest checking out Booking.com to see hotel prices for your dates since they’re always changing.